Prashi-Devops/nodes/README.md

 # Introduce changelog.md under integration-deploy-utilities

-We are introducing a [CHANGELOG.md](../CHANGELOG.md) under integration-deploy-utilities in order to look the notable changes have been made between each release (or version) of the directory.
+We are introducing a [CHANGELOG.md](https://github.dxc.com/Platform-DXC/release-pipeline/blob/9946c380f386c742af5ce4b9688d1ea9f99d0e54/docs/CHANGE.md ) under integration-deploy-utilities in order to look the notable changes have been made between each release (or version) of the directory.

-The component must provide at the root level of the component zip package a file named `/CHANGELOG.md`.
+* The component must provide at the root level of the component zip package a file named `/CHANGELOG.md`.
+* Ensure to include the most recent version of the integration-deploy-utilities into the document.